 To help you sift through which campsite is best for you, we’ve gathered a list of Banff campgrounds that will make planning your camping trip easy as pie!

-Whether you’re looking for some bare-bones camping, higher-end ‘glamping’, or you’re renting an RV to trek the Rockies in style, Banff has plenty of campsites to choose from.
+Whether you’re looking for some bare-bones camping, higher-end ‘glamping,’ or renting an RV to trek the Rockies in style, Banff has plenty of campsites to choose from.

 For those who like that #campinglifestyle but don’t have the gear, both oTENTik (it rhymes with authentic 😉) and equipped campsites offer almost everything you need on-site.
-These Banff camping spots have gear rentals, or even pre-pitched canvas tents so you don’t have to carry your home on your back like a turtle.
-Of course, for those who prefer that #turtlelifestyle, choose any of the below and enjoy your stay in Banff!
+These Banff camping spots have gear rentals or even pre-pitched canvas tents, so you don’t have to carry your home on your back like a turtle.
+Of course, for those who prefer that #turtlelifestyle, choose any of the following and enjoy your stay in Banff!

 And consider this a wee warning – the mountains get super busy in summer.
 Get your planner out and schedule the dates that Banff camping reservations open so that you don’t miss out on securing a spot.